samuilstoychev/model-compression-fer/README.md

 # The Effect of Model Compression on Fairness in Facial Expression Recognition

-This repository includes the code for the experiments presented in *"The Effect of Model Compression on Fairness in Facial Expression Recognition"* (https://arxiv.org/abs/2201.01709) - to be presented at [AMAR 2022](https://cse.usf.edu/~tjneal/AMAR2022/index.html).
+This repository includes the code for the experiments presented in *"The Effect of Model Compression on Fairness in Facial Expression Recognition"* (https://arxiv.org/abs/2201.01709) - presented at [AMAR 2022](https://cse.usf.edu/~tjneal/AMAR2022/index.html).

 ## Contents